Flooding in Western Ukraine: Causes, Lessons Learned, and Potential to Avoid Harmful Future Effects

 KT: Most importantly, it is necessary to change the thinking paradigm and the approach of government authorities to water resources management.
 Unfortunately, many people perceive flood control only as flood mitigation.
 However, the clearing of areas, the purchase of pumping stations for pumping water, the delivery of drinking water to the population and the allocation of funds to restore dwellings are not the actions that will help avoid such disaster in the future.
 A global approach is to conduct a flood risk assessment for each river basin area.
 Since flood risk management is time-consuming and costly, it should be dealt with only where this problem is urgent.

-Essentially, the idea is that everyone who wishes to do so can go online and see data about the water level, the speed of the water flow at a certain gauging station, about the danger of area flooding, etc. However, for this to be done, it is necessary to perform a number of complex calculations and modelling of the water flow and flooding of areas under various scenarios, at the preliminary stages of such network development.
+Essentially, the idea is that everyone who wishes to do so can go online and see data about the water level, the speed of the water flow at a certain gauging station, about the danger of area flooding, etc. However, for this to be done, it is necessary to perform a number of complex calculations and modelling of the water flow and flooding of areas under various scenarios, at the preliminary stages of the development of such a network.

 Has a flood risk assessment been carried out in Ukraine?